Disney Wonder accidents and incidents

 (law news) On March 13, 2018, a 32-year-old male crew was sentenced to 15 months in jail after pleading guilty to embezzling from The Walt Disney Company.
 The man (Renan Dias Da Rocha Gomes, of Brazilian origin) admitted stealing about USD 260,000 worth of Disney gift cards during his 2-year employment on MS Disney Wonder as "merchandise host".

 (October 2017) The arrest and embezzlement charges were made in San Diego CA. During his cabin search, investigators found over 200 Disney gift cards, 1 stolen watch and cash (USD 1240).
-According the plea, he was stealing by obtaining money through his online payment system access.
+According to the plea, he was stealing by obtaining money through his online payment system access.

 |14 November 2016||Coast Guard Medevacs|